Aluminum Sacrificial Anodes for Marine and Offshore Cathodic Protection

 Installation Considerations for Aluminum Sacrificial Anodes

-Proper installation helps aluminum anodes work as intended in a cathodic protection system.
-Mounting method, electrical continuity, anode spacing, coating condition, seawater exposure, and inspection access should be reviewed before installation.
+Proper installation helps aluminum anodes work as intended in a galvanic cathodic protection system.
+Review mounting method, electrical continuity, anode spacing, surface preparation, coating condition, seawater exposure, and inspection access before cathodic protection installation.

 Buyer Note: Aluminum anode installation should be reviewed together with the full cathodic protection design.
-Share your drawing, structure type, anode layout, and installation requirement for engineering review.
+Please share your drawing, protected structure, anode layout, mounting method and service life target for engineering review.

-Aluminum sacrificial anode quality depends on alloy control, casting condition, dimensions, anode weight, steel insert position, surface condition, marking, packing protection, and final documentation.
+Aluminum sacrificial anode quality depends on alloy control, casting condition, dimensional accuracy, anode weight, steel insert position, surface condition, marking, packing protection and final documentation.
+Hele Titanium reviews each order according to project specifications, drawings and inspection requirements.

 1. Alloy & Material Review